Particular/docs.particular.net/transports/azure-storage-queues/multi-storageaccount-support.md

 ![Scale units](azure04.png "width=500")

-NOTE: Use real Azure storage accounts because the Azure storage emulator only supports a single fixed account named `devstoreaccount1`.
+NOTE: Use real Azure storage accounts.
+Do not use Azure storage emulator as it only supports a single fixed account named devstoreaccount1.".

 ## Cross namespace routing

-NServiceBus allows to specify destination addresses using an `"endpoint@physicallocation"` in various places such as the [Send](/nservicebus/messaging/send-a-message.md) and [Routing](/nservicebus/messaging/routing.md) API or the `MessageEndpointMappings`.
+NServiceBus allows to specify destination addresses using an `"endpoint@physicallocation"` when messages are dispatched, in various places such as the [Send](/nservicebus/messaging/send-a-message.md) and [Routing](/nservicebus/messaging/routing.md) API or the `MessageEndpointMappings`.
 In this notation the `physicallocation` section represents the location where the endpoint's infrastructure is hosted, such as a storage account.

 Using this notation it is possible to route messages to any endpoint hosted in any storage account.